emjose/js-notes-app/README.md

 <a href="https://js-notes-app.vercel.app/">![Live Site](Assets/032-js-notes1.gif)</a>

+• **This app is best viewed on a desktop computer or a laptop, using a Chrome, Firefox, or Edge browser.**

-The sidebar is adjustable, and long titles and note contents are scrollable.
+• The sidebar is adjustable, and long titles and note contents are scrollable.
 <br>
 <br>
 <a href="https://js-notes-app.vercel.app/">![Live Site](Assets/032-js-notes2.gif)</a>